Rabbit punch: Legality and risks

-The rabbit punch is illegal in boxing, MMA, and other combat sports that involve striking.
+Rabbit punches are illegal across all major combat sports, including boxing, MMA, and other combat sports that involve striking due to the significant risk they pose to the spinal cord and brain stem.
+Such strikes can lead to catastrophic injuries, including paralysis, severe brain damage, or death, due to the vulnerability of the back of the head and neck area.
 The only exceptions are no-holds-barred events such as the International Vale Tudo Championship (prior to rule changes in mid-2012).